jorgecarleitao/parquet2/README.md

 ### How to implement page readers

 In general, the in-memory format used to consume parquet pages strongly influences how the pages should be deserialized.
-As such, this crate does not commit to a particular in-memory format.Consumers are responsible for converting pages to their target in-memory format.
+As such, this crate does not commit to a particular in-memory format.
+Consumers are responsible for converting pages to their target in-memory format.

 There is an implementation that uses the arrow format [here](https://github.com/jorgecarleitao/arrow2).

 ### Higher Parallelism

 The function above creates an iterator over a row group, `iter`.
-In arrow, this corresponds to a `RecordBatch`, divided in Parquet pages.
+In Arrow, this corresponds to a `RecordBatch`, divided in Parquet pages.
 Typically, converting a page into in-memory is expensive and thus consider how to distribute work across threads.
 E.g.